 - Whether the employee suffered as a result of the unsafe condition.

 Additionally, an employee may have cause to sue a negligent third party for causing his or her injuries.
 If someone other than an employer or coworker, is responsible for a work-related injury or illness, the employee may be able to bring a third party claim against them.
 Common parties involved in these types of claims include:

 - Equipment manufacturer

 Workplace Injury Attorney Fighting for Victim’s Rights in Fayette County, Nicholas County, Raleigh County & Summers County

 Being injured at work can be overwhelming.
 You may have sustained serious injuries, resulting in high medical expenses and lost wages for taking much needed time off.
-With bills piling up and no money coming in, it can be difficult on focusing on your health and physical recovery.
+With bills piling up and no money coming in, it can be difficult to focus on your health and physical recovery.
 At the West Virginia personal injury firm of Hewitt & Salvatore, we fight for you because you deserve us as the voice in your corner, pursuing all legal avenues of compensation so you can focus on getting better.
-Contact our office today.
+Contact our workplace injury attorneys today.